ultraq/yuicompressor-filter/README.md

 ### 1.1
  - Change package and Maven group to `nz.net.ultraq.yuicompressor` (dropped the 'web' part).
+ - Disabling the filter is now done with the `-Dnz.net.ultraq.yuicompressor.DisableProcessing=true` VM argument / system property.

 ### 1.0.5
  - Project structure reorganization after major fixes to the Gradle build